Algebraic and analytic properties of invariant differential operators on a homogeneous space of complexity $1$

 \subsection{Essential self-adjointness of the central elements}

-A classical result due to \cite{Seg}, \cite{NS} says that if $\tau$ is the quasi-regular representation of $G$ in $L^2(G/H)$, $D$ is a symmetric element in the center of the universal enveloping algebra $U(\mathfrak{g})$ of the Lie algebra $\mathfrak{g}$ of $G$, and the operator $\tau(D)$ is an invariant differential operator on $X$, then $\tau(D)$ is essentially self-adjoint.
+A classical result due to \cite{Seg,NS} says that if $\tau$ is the quasi-regular representation of $G$ in $L^2(G/H)$, $D$ is a symmetric element in the center of the universal enveloping algebra $U(\mathfrak{g})$ of the Lie algebra $\mathfrak{g}$ of $G$, and the operator $\tau(D)$ is an invariant differential operator on $X$, then $\tau(D)$ is essentially self-adjoint.
 Letting $\tau$ be the natural representation of $G$ in $L^2(G/H)$ (i.e. by translation), for any element $D$ in the center of $U(\mathfrak{g})$, $\tau(D)$ equals $\mu(R(D))$ as defined in \eqref{mu}.

 {\bf Proof of Proposition \ref{easy}.} Recall that the center of $U(\mathfrak{sl}_3(\mathbb R))$ is a polynomial ring $Z=\mathbb R[h, k]$ (see Page 984 of \cite{Ca}), where